by Jayaram V

 It is quite possible that the concept of Trinity was not a Vedic

-concept but a native Indian concept, and probably with some minor
+the subcontinent, and probably with some minor modifications and

-modifications and name transference, especially in case of Brahma
+name transference, especially in case of Brahma and Vishnu, it

-and Vishnu, it was assimilated into the Indian religious tradition.
+was assimilated into the Indian religious tradition.
+It is now

-It is now well established beyond doubt that the subcontinent had
+well established beyond doubt that the subcontinent had a number

-a rich religious tradition of its own spanning over at least two
+of religious traditions spanning over at least two to three

-in the north.
-Contrary to the popular opinion, it was probably this
+established in the North.
+Contrary to the popular opinion, it